Non injectivity of the "hair" map: The hair map

-\begin{Rq} Vogel's computation shows that $r$ can be chosen in degree fifteen (in $\L$), living in the algebra generated by the $x_n$ and is killed by all the weight systems coming from Lie algebras (but is not killed by the Lie superalgebras $\mathfrak{D}_{2,1,\alpha}$). \end{Rq}
+\begin{Rq} Vogel shows that $r$ can be chosen with degree fifteen in $\L$ (the degree in $\L$ is the degree in $F_3$ minus two), and in the algebra generated by the $x_n$.
+This element is killed by all the weight systems coming from Lie algebras (but $r$ is not killed by the Lie superalgebras $\mathfrak{D}_{2,1,\alpha}$). \end{Rq}